friflo/ECS.CSharp.Benchmark-common-use-cases/README.md

 **Note:** Archetype based ECS projects are in lead if querying multiple components.
 Returned components are sequentially stored in memory providing a high cache hit rate.

+**Rule**: Query implementations must not use vectorization (SIMD instructions).
+If doing so this case requires a new benchmark category: `QueryVectorization`.

 | Namespace         | Entities | Components | Mean          | Ratio    | Allocated  |
 |------------------ |--------- |----------- |--------------:|---------:|-----------:|
 | DefaultEcs        | 100      | 1          |         44 ns |     0.86 |          - |